The Complete Guide to Starting a Money-Making BusinessSmall Business Ideas

-- Download the free Shopkick app (use promo code MDR to get a $5 bonus) on your smartphone.
+- Learn more about the free Shopkick app on your smartphone.
 This app pays you just for walking into stores!
-Read our full Shopkick review here.

 - Do your shopping through cashback websites.
-There are websites like Ebates and Affinityy that let you shop at your favorite stores and receive up to 20% cashback on your purchases.
-Click here to sign up for Ebates and receive a $10 bonus!
+There are websites like Rakuten (formerly Ebates) and Affinityy that let you shop at your favorite stores and receive up to 20% cashback on your purchases.

 - Use Ibotta when shopping at local stores.
 You’ll receive cashback on your everyday purchases, even on groceries.
 If you sign up through this link, you’ll get a $10 bonus.